The

 Given

-his images - how does he feel about the arrival of the digital medium
+produce his images - how does he feel about the arrival of the digital

-and software options open to the photographer today?
-“Half a century
+medium and software options open to the photographer today?
+“Half

-after I began my first montage the use of film and silver images is fading
+a century after I began my first montage the use of film and silver

-away, while the digital era opens a new beginning, another dimension with
+images is fading away, while the digital era opens a new beginning,

-new tools.
-It is a gateway to an even greater challenge of creativity,
+another dimension with new tools.
+It is a gateway to an even greater

 In

-inspiration to many others in his field.
-He is internationally acclaimed
+an inspiration to many others in his field.
+He is internationally

-as a leader in museum and multi-media design and his work can be seen
+acclaimed as a leader in museum and multi-media design and his work

 Jean